mentatsolutions/wendellwhiteanalytics_old/content/home/intro.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear in.

-title = "✏️ Wendell White Analytics"
-subtitle = "Bitcoin / Crypto Analysis and Trading Strategy Research"
+title = "Wendell White Analytics" subtitle = "Bitcoin / Crypto Analysis and Trading Strategy Research"

 [design.background]